Rashmi7218/dev-flow/README.md

-- **Nothing in Slack, but the delivery in GitHub shows green ✅ / 200**: two possible causes, both now show the same green checkmark since Slack posting is fault-isolated per channel (see "Reliability" below) — a failure to post no longer fails the whole delivery:
+- **Nothing in Slack, but the delivery in GitHub shows green ✅ / 200**: two possible causes, both now show the same green checkmark since Slack posting is fault-isolated per channel (see "Reliability" above) — a failure to post no longer fails the whole delivery:
   - You're looking at the wrong channel — re-check exactly which channel ID this repo is bound to in "Repo Routing", and look there specifically.
   - The bot isn't a member of the bound channel (or the fallback `SLACK_DEFAULT_CHANNEL`) —